-Using the extant literature on intuition in business, this work aims to empirically validate the importance and relevance of intuitive decision making to successful entrepreneurs.
-This hopefully provides a greater understanding of intuition and decision-making, in the field of entrepreneurship. ++
+Using the extant literature on business intuition as a foundation, this work attempts to develop a deeper understanding of how entrepreneurs make decisions, as well as providing empirical evidence to determine the thinking style of entrepreneurs.
+This hopefully provides a greater understanding of intuition and decision-making, in the field of entrepreneurship.